Table of Contents

-Blood is constantly circulating through our bodies supplying vital organs with oxygen and nutrients.
-Damage to such blood providing vessels disrupts the integrity of the vessel walls.
-Usually the body’s clotting mechanism aids in repairing and counteracting the damaged walls, however when the amount damaged exceeds the clotting time, severe bleeding results.
+Blood is constantly circulating throughout our bodies, supplying vital organs with oxygen and nutrients.
+Damage to blood vessels disrupts the integrity of the vessel walls.
+Usually, the body’s clotting mechanism helps repair and counteract the damaged vessel walls.
+However, when the damaged amount exceeds the clotting time, severe bleeding results.

-Acute blood loss can be broken down into internal vs external bleeding.
-Internal bleeding occur due to damage within tissues, organs or cavities.
-It is not easily identifiable and can go undiagnosed or unseen.
-In its worse form, increased amounts of bleeding may escape the compact heme system and collect in cavities or the body forming hematomas.
+Acute blood loss occurs both internally and externally.
+Internal bleeding occurs due to damage within tissues, organs, or cavities.
+It is not easily identifiable and is therefore often undiagnosed.
+If the bleeding is significant, blood may escape the compact heme system and collect in cavities of the body, forming hematomas.

-Most common reasons for internal bleeding arises from upper GI bleeds.
-These include bleeding ulcers, varices and diverticuli, bone damage, ruptured spleen subarachnoid hemorrhage, ruptured pregnancy and malignancy.
-Other causes for internal bleeding includes physical damage which not always results in external damage or lacerations.
+Internal bleeding usually arises from upper GI bleeds, including bleeding ulcers, varices, and diverticuli; bone damage; subarachnoid hemorrhage arising from a ruptured aneurysm; a ruptured pregnancy; or malignancy.
+Other causes include physical damage to the body that does not always result in external wounds or lacerations.
 These are harder to identify and bleeding may occur internally without any visual defects.

-External bleeding, a bit more identifiable is the second major cause of acute blood loss.
-External bleeding results from any damage or trauma to the body resulting in identifiable blood loss from an open wound.
-These include lacerations, accidents, severed tissue and organs, lower GI bleeds, hematochezia and hemorrhoids.
+External bleeding, which is easier to identify, is the second major cause of acute blood loss.
+It results from any damage or trauma to the body that creates identifiable blood loss from an open wound.
+These include lacerations, accidents, severed tissue and organs, lower gastrointestinal bleeds, hematochezia, and hemorrhoids.

 Pathogenesis of Acute Blood Loss

-Acute blood loss creates anemia due to two reasons.
-Primarily, the loss of red blood cells and secondly, a depletion of iron.
-The type of anemia from sudden blood loss is sometimes referred to as posthemorrhagic anemia.
-Hypovolemia is the largest threat particularly to organs with large vascular supply.
-However at this stage, hemoglobin isn’t affected so labs will not show anemia.
+Acute blood loss creates anemia due to the loss of red blood cells and depletion of iron.
+This type of anemia is sometimes referred to as posthemorrhagic anemia.
+Hypovolemia is the largest threat, particularly to organs that have a large vascular supply.
+Hemoglobin is not usually affected, however, so lab tests will not indicate anemia.

 The body’s baroreceptors will initiate the release of vasopressin, shifting extravascular fluid to intravascular compartments.
-This results in hemodilution, changing hypovolemia to anemia.
-Plasma that was lost will be replaced by retaining volume in the kidneys.
-The anemia may be revealed by diluting the RBCs.
-Bone marrow response usually takes 5-7 days to respond with reticulocytosis.
+This results in hemodilution, which changes hypovolemia to anemia.
+The plasma that was lost will be replaced by retaining volume in the kidneys.
+The anemia may be revealed by diluting the red blood cell count.
+Bone marrow response usually takes 5 to 7 days to respond with reticulocytosis.

-In the worst case, the loss of >20 % of blood leads to an hypovolemic shock.
-The cardiac output is soon decreased as a matter of too less blood volume being circulated.
-In response catecholamines, ADH and angiotensin II are released and lead to an increased peripheral vascular resistance.
-For that the blood supply to the brain and heart stays stable, first the perfusion of the extremities (later on even inner organs) is reduced and results in impaired oxygenation.
+In the worst cases, the loss of >20 % of blood leads to hypovolemic shock.
+Cardiac output is soon decreased, as the volume of circulated blood is significantly reduced.
+In response, catecholamines, antidiuretic hormone, and angiotensin II are released and lead to increased peripheral vascular resistance.
+Although the blood supply to the brain and heart stays stable, the perfusion of the extremities (later on even inner organs) is reduced and results in impaired oxygenation.

-The affected extremities and organs use the anaerobic metabolism and produce lactate.
-Precapillary dilatation and postcapillary constriction make the blood go into the capillary bed.
-This contributes to an even greater hypovolaemia.
+The affected extremities and organs use anaerobic metabolism to produce lactate.
+Precapillary dilatation and postcapillary constriction direct the blood toward the capillary bed, contributing to increased hypovolaemia.